How To Clean Outdoor Cushions? 【Ultimate Guide】

 It's also a good idea to spot treat any stains on the cushion covers before washing them.
 You can use a laundry stain remover to pre-treat any tough stains.

-How To Wash Outdoor Cushion Covers In Washing Machine?
+How To Clean Outdoor Cushions In Washing Machine?

-To wash outdoor cushion covers in a washing machine, you will need to follow these steps:
+To clean outdoor cushions in a washing machine, you will need to follow these steps:

 - Remove the cushion covers from the cushions and close any zippers or fasteners.

 - Check the care label on the cushion covers for washing instructions.
 Some cushion covers may need to be dry cleaned or hand washed, in which case you will need to skip the washing machine.